 IT STARTS WITH DESIRE

 A hectare village starts with the wish of several people to want to live there.
-In order to realize this, commitment and cooperation are therefore necessary.
+So what do we need in order to realize this?
+Commitment and cooperation might be necessary.
 That is also called co-creation for this purpose!
 It is a concept introduced by Anastasia.

 You could say that Co-Creation is a movement towards harmonious coexistence with each other, nature, the planet and all the important value systems that make our lives meaningful, bringing together our diverse talents for a specific purpose, in order to achieve a new creation to come and restore our Earth to her glory.
 There is enough for everyone!